Q: I haven’t had any luck finding a publisher for my book. What’s the secret to getting in the door?

 #2 Submit a complete and convincing proposal

 I can tell pretty quickly when a submission is canned or formulaic.
 Beware of clearing your throat with digressive warm up sentences, or hyperbolic claims of grandiose brilliance.
 Too many proposals appear to reinvent the wheel without acknowledging the competition.
 Too many authors are uninformed about the importance of self-marketing.
 Not enough writers hold themselves to a high enough standard of good writing.

 The bare-boned essentials of any book proposal I’d like to receive should include:

 • A two or three sentence hook that tells me what the book is about and why you’re the best person to write it.

-• Then write about your platform, including education, career status, track record as a writer, past or present appearances in print or broadcast media, current or future plans for websites, blogs, or internet marketing.
+• Then write about your platform, including education, career status, track record as a writer, past or present appearances in print or broadcast media, current or future plans for websites (of which you could use tools like this google position check software to help you keep track of the site’s ranking), blogs, or internet marketing.
 I also like to see a DVD that shows you talking about the book with no script, either on local TV, at some community event, or even just in your living room.

 • A good proposal requires a serious and honest analysis of the competition.
 Too many submissions dismiss all other books and claim a presumptuous kind of superiority.
 We prefer respect and acknowledgment of similar books, since it proves there’s a market.
 What you need to tell us is how your work is different.